Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Introduction

-Effective feature extraction could help the multimodal recommendation make better performance.
-To improve the accuracy of feature extraction and reduce the burden of downstream recommendation model training, most existing multimodal recommendation methods~\cite{VBPR_he2016vbpr,LOGO_cao2020hashtag,MMGCN_wei2019mmgcn,MKGAT_sun2020multi,GRCN_yinwei2021grcn,LATTICE_zhang2021mining} regard multimodal feature extraction as an independent process.
-They use the general pre-trained model to generate semantic representations from visual and textual modalities, without considering the knowledge related to the downstream recommendation tasks.
-For example, both MMGCN~\cite{MMGCN_wei2019mmgcn} and RGCN~\cite{GRCN_yinwei2021grcn} apply pre-trained ResNet50~\cite{resnet_he2016deep} to extract the visual features.
-During downstream recommendation model training, previous works fuse multimodal features (\emph{e.g.}, concatenating or attention mechanism~\cite{ACF_chen2017attentive}) and then directly inject them into the model.
-Specifically, MMGCN~\cite{MMGCN_wei2019mmgcn} aggregates the multimodal features from user-interacted items and directly incorporates them into the user representations.
-Due to extracting valuable information from the multimodal content, the multimodal recommendation could overwhelmingly outperform the traditional recommendation methods (\emph{e.g.}, NGCF~\cite{NGCF_wang2019neural}, LightGCN~\cite{LightGCN_he2020lightgcn}).
+Effective feature extraction is critical to enhance multimodal recommendation performance.
+To increase feature accuracy while minimizing computational demands, most current multimodal recommendation methods~\cite{VBPR_he2016vbpr,LOGO_cao2020hashtag,MMGCN_wei2019mmgcn,MKGAT_sun2020multi,GRCN_yinwei2021grcn,LATTICE_zhang2021mining} treat feature extraction as an independent preprocessing stage, often using general pre-trained models to generate semantic embeddings from visual and textual modalities without integrating knowledge specific to recommendation tasks.
+For example, methods like MMGCN~\cite{MMGCN_wei2019mmgcn} and RGCN~\cite{GRCN_yinwei2021grcn} employ pre-trained models such as ResNet50 for visual feature extraction.
+In subsequent recommendation tasks, prior studies typically apply simple fusion techniques (e.g., concatenation or attention mechanisms~\cite{ACF_chen2017attentive}) to incorporate these features into the model.
+Specifically, MMGCN~\cite{MMGCN_wei2019mmgcn} aggregates features from items a user has interacted with, directly embedding them into user representations.